Corvusoft/restq/documentation/DESIGN.md

 ## Class Diagrams

+All class definitions with the system strictly adhere to the [Opaque Pointer](https://en.wikipedia.org/wiki/Opaque_pointer) idioms.

 ### Byte/Bytes

 Byte represents an unsigned 16 bit data-type, with Bytes providing container functionality with STL std::vector semantics.